austinsherron/nvim/README.md

 - [ ] Add (relative) line numbers by default to diffview, undotree, spectre, etc.
 - [ ] Create lualine extensions for diffview, undotree, and spectre
 - [ ] Add ability to refactor imports on file move
-- [ ] Better nvim init error handling
+- [x] Better nvim init error handling (unclear if it actually works, but it's there-ish)
 - [ ] Notifications/modals/confirmation menus on nvim init error
+- [ ] Logger should write to nvim application logs
+- [ ] Update nvim alias to include writing to logs
+- [ ] Refactor KeyMapper to use state so as to avoid duplication "options" functions, etc.
+- [ ] Leap "repeat"/"again" capability, like "n"/"N" in search?

 ### Fixes